dcblood1/FlightSurety/README.md

 # can accept funds - CHECK
 # now need to register next airline from the app - CHECK
 # block from participating until 10 Eth deposited. - CHECK
-# test setting operating status from solo - CHECK!
+# test setting operating status from solo - CHECK

-# once 5 or more, need multi-party consensus on setting operating status and registering new airlines - NOT YET ## YOU ARE HERE......
+# once 5 or more, need multi-party consensus on setting operating status and registering new airlines

 # requirements: passengers
 # can pay up to 1 eth to participate